-Denver Water proposes to modify the project boundary as currently licensed to add National Forest System, Denver Water, and private lands needed to accommodate the enlargement of the dam and reservoir as well as for the South Boulder Creek Inlet Access Trail.
+Denver Water proposes to modify the boundary of the Gross Reservoir Project to add National Forest System, Denver Water, and private lands needed to accommodate the enlargement of the dam and reservoir as well as for the South Boulder Creek Inlet Access Trail.
 Denver Water also proposes to remove National Forest System and Denver Water lands that would not be needed for project purposes.